Last updated: May-ish 2019

 - If I cannot review your game, I will generally offer to ask someone else.
 This may be one of my collaborators in Punchboard Media or Inside Voices.
 If that’s a problem, please let me know.

 - Yeah, uh, if you need me to send your game along, please let me know … before we do the review.
 I tend to be a bit more careful with those games, and also, it means I won’t move it into the basement once I’m done with it.
 Also it’s a bit more polite.
+If you want me to destroy it, uh, that’s kind of wasteful?
+Maybe just take it back.

 This page is subject to change occasionally.